Alfresco/docs-alfresco/identity-service/latest/upgrade/index.md

 4. Stop the Identity Service service.

 5. Unzip the ZIP file and configure your connection to the database using the Keycloak documentation.
-[Relational Database Setup]](https://www.keycloak.org/docs/latest/server_installation/#_database){:target="_blank"}.
+[Relational Database Setup](https://www.keycloak.org/docs/latest/server_installation/#_database){:target="_blank"}.

-6. Restart the database service and restore your backup database.
+6. Restart the database service and restore your backed up database.

     For example, for a PostgreSQL database: